aaronvbrown/galactic-age-checker/README.md

-# _Portfolio - Aaron Brown_
+# __Galactic Age Checker__ - Aaron Brown_

 #### By **Aaron Brown**

-#### A starter template for web applications using html, css, javascript and tooling including: npm, webpack, jest, eslint & babel.
+#### A progrom in javascript to return objects with user's age and time until / from birthdays on several planets.
+Written in javascript with tooling including: npm, webpack, jest, eslint & babel.

 ## Technologies Used

-* html
-* css
 * javascript
 * git
 * npm